loosgagnet/Building-detection-and-roof-type-recognition/README.md

 # Building-detection-and-roof-type-recognition
-This repository contains two training datasets for building detection and roof type recognition as follows.
+This repository contains two training datasets for the paper: **A CNN-Based Approach for Automatic Building Detection and Recognition of Roof Types Using a Single Aerial Image** (https://doi.org/10.1007/s41064-018-0060-5).

+## Abstract:
+Automatic detection and reconstruction of buildings have become essential in many remote sensing and computer vision applications.
+In this paper, the capability of Convolutional Neural Networks (CNNs) is investigated for building detection as well as recognition of roof shapes using a single image.
+The major steps are including training dataset generation, model training, image segmentation, building detection and roof shape recognition.
+First, a CNN is trained for extracting urban objects such as trees, roads and buildings.
+Next, classification of different roof types into flat, gable and hip shapes is performed using the second trained CNN.
+The assessment results prove effectiveness of the proposed method with approximately 97% and 92% of quality rates in detection and recognition steps, respectively.

 ## Dataset 1:

- -- for building detection,
+ -- For building detection,

- -- it includes three classes of urban objects such as buildings, roads and trees (4800 IR-R-G images per class).
+ -- It includes three classes of urban objects such as buildings, roads and trees (4800 IR-R-G images per class).

  -- Image samples of dataset 1: